 Playing against his image as a light-hearted popcorn actor, David Hasselhoff vs The Berlin Wall is a look at a serious and emotionally charged part of history.
 Informative and sincere but also good-humoured, it offers insight into a volatile political period, as well as to a man whose achievements are often overlooked in favour of an easy punchline.

 Still popular in Germany today, he may not have single-handedly brought down the Berlin Wall but thanks to his wide-ranging talents, and the fact he had a song with the word ‘freedom’ in it at the right time, David Hasselhoff has left an indelible mark on German and global history.

-David Hasselhoff vs The Berlin Wall airs on Friday 9 November at 7:35pm on SBS VICELAND and streaming after anytime at SBS On Demand:
+David Hasselhoff vs The Berlin Wall airs on Wednesday 25 March at 11:20pm on SBS VICELAND and streaming after broadcast at SBS On Demand: